“There’s a snake in our yard!”

 October and November is baby copperhead season.
 Baby copperheads are small, blend very well into fallen foliage and they like to hang out in damp places like firewood, piles of leaves, and even flowerpots.
-When venomous snakes are first born, they cannot control the amount of venom they inject in a bite.
-A bite from a baby copperhead can be much more deadly than the bite of an adult copperhead.

 Also called water moccasins, these are short, thick-bodied snakes with bands of brown and darker brown, and are usually found near a water source.
 The most well known method of recognizing a cottonmouth is by the cotton-white interior of its mouth.
 But not too many people would get that close!

 The Copperhead has dark brown “Hershey Kiss” markings over a lighter brown background.
 These also look like hourglass or dumbells depending on the angle.
 The Copperhead is named for it’s reddish head.
 This is the most likely of these snakes to bite, although their venom is the most mild.